Efficacy

 P-values for comparisons were not adjusted for multiplicity and are therefore not presented.

-Missing data were not imputed.
+Missing data were not imputed.1

-BID=twice a day; LS=least square; mITT=modified intention-to-treat; SDS=Sheehan Disability Scale
+BID=twice a day; LS=least squares; mITT=modified intention-to-treat.

 Swipe to see next content

-Bar graph with percentage of patients reporting much or very much improved on PGI-I in the 6-week GEMINI study.
+Bar graph with percentage of patients achieving >=50% improvement from baseline in MADRS Anhedonia Subscale Score in a post-hoc analysis of the 6-week GEMINI study.

-Missing data were considered failures.
+Missing data were considered failures.1

-GEMINI Phase 3 Study
+GEMINI Phase 3 Study Design1

 Swipe to see next content